Italy visa refusal 2026: reasons, appeal, court — a real success story

 If they offer DN instead of LA — take it

-4 of 8 recent visas = DN instead of LA.
+4 out of 8 recent visas = DN instead of LA.
 DN today is better than an LA refusal tomorrow.
 Conversion is possible after a year.

 5